everactive/network-manager/docs/reference/available-commands.md

 The nmcli command offers a command-line based way to control and manage the NetworkManager service.

-An explanatory description of the command and available options is available [here](https://developer.gnome.org/NetworkManager/1.2/nmcli.html)
+An explanatory description of the command and available options are available [here](https://developer.gnome.org/NetworkManager/1.2/nmcli.html)